LordDemonos/Quarm.Guide/wiki/kunark/kunarkkeys.md

 [Chancellor of Di'zok](https://www.pqdi.cc/npc/85062) is a level 40 Shaman.
 He roams all over the western side of the zone, including into the goblin caves up north.
 The rest of the mobs are Lv20-30.

 Your best plan is to clear as many mobs as possible inside the fort.
 [Chancellor of Di'zok](https://www.pqdi.cc/npc/85062) runs SoW speed so you’ll want to have a tracker run around to see if he is already up.
-He does not always have the [Jade Chokidai Prod](https://www.pqdi.cc/item/7256), but seems to almost every time.

 ![Chancellor-of-DiZok-Map.jpg](/assets/images/kunarkkey/Chancellor-of-DiZok-Map.jpg)
 ![Chancellor-of-DiZok.jpg](/assets/images/kunarkkey/Chancellor-of-DiZok.jpg)